-The old UK drone laws meant that drone pilots only had to register their drone if it weighed over 250 grams.
-However, the new drone regulation from 31 December 2020, means that any drone with a camera must be registered with the CAA, even if it weighs less than 250g.
+Once upon a time in the UK, drone laws allowed pilots to fly without registration if their drone weighed less than 250 grams.
+The new drone regulation from 31 December 2020, means that any drone with a camera must be registered with the CAA, even if it weighs less than 250g.
 Drones under 250g without a camera do not need to be registered.

 Drone laws vary in different countries, so it is important to understand the laws in the country that you will be flying.
-We welcome the new UK drone laws because it protects people and infrastructures of the nation.
-You will need two types of licenses if you want to fly a drone with camera in the UK:
+The UK drone laws protects people and infrastructures of the country.
+You need two types of licenses if you want to fly a drone with camera in the UK:

-Weighing under 250g, DJI Mini 2 and SG107 drones are small enough to fit in the palm of your hand.
-Prior to the new drone laws, you would not have being required to get a license.
-With the new drone laws in the UK, you must register your drone and get the appropriate license.
+Weighing under 250g, DJI Mini 2 drone is small enough to fit in the palm of your hand.
+With the drone laws in the UK, you must register your drone and get the appropriate license.